You're the Voice: Background

-"You're The Voice" was composed by British songwriters Chris Thompson, Andy Qunta and Maggie Ryder in response to an anti-nuclear demonstration in London's Hyde Park in 1985.
+"You're the Voice" was composed by British songwriters Chris Thompson, Andy Qunta and Maggie Ryder in response to an anti-nuclear demonstration in London's Hyde Park in 1985.
 More than 100,000 people attended the rally, but Thompson overslept.
 As an act of penance he decided to express his remorse by composing a song that emphasised the importance of invoking personal agency when it comes to effecting political change.

-Keith Reid confirmed in June 2008 that "You're the Voice" started life with Thompson, who had the musical idea and wanted to have a lyricist involved.
+Lyricist Keith Reid confirmed in June 2008 that "You're the Voice" started life with Thompson, who had the musical idea and wanted to have a lyricist involved.
 It was another of his projects where the music essentially preceded the words, which are all Reid's.

 The song was recorded in 1986 by Thompson in a version (not then released) which Farnham's version closely resembles (though it contained no bagpipes) according to Keith.
 It was included on the Keith Reid Project's The Common Thread 2008 solo CD.

 Thompson was initially doubtful if Farnham was able to do the song justice, as he only knew the singer from the novelty song "Sadie (The Cleaning Lady)", which Farnham had performed about 20 years prior as a teenager.
 Thompson later admitted in an interview that his reaction to Farnham was "You've got to be joking.
 He's not doing it."

 Farnham, who was in considerable debt due to a series of "very bad business decisions", heard the demo and knew this was a make-or-break moment for his career.
 Having sold his house and car to pay down debts, Farnham went to the basement of the house he was renting and recorded the song.
 He made the decision to swap out the bass in the demo for bagpipes, which turned out to be a masterstroke.
 Thompson said, "They changed one note on the bass and put in this brilliant bagpipe solo."

 Despite the song going through the chain of command and being improved at every juncture, they hit a wall when it came to securing a deal for Farnham.
 Wheatley said, "Every label passed on it.
 I had to release it on Wheatley Records because I couldn't get anyone to take the punt.
 I knew people at radio would still have a problem playing a John Farnham song [;] they'd still think you of him as Johnny Farnham."
 Even when the single was released, radio stations were resistant to play it due to the "Johnny Farnham" image.

 The song, however, became hugely successful, revived Farnham's career and significantly helped Whispering Jack go 24× Platinum, with sales of 1.68 million in Australia alone.
-To date, Whispering Jack is the third-highest-selling album of all time in Australia as well as the highest of any Australian artist.
+To date, Whispering Jack is the third-highest-selling album of all time in Australia.